 Methodology of calculation of raw material equivalents of imports and exports has still been under development by various international institutions and research organizations.
 Eurostat is currently the most advanced as regards implementation of the standardized approach for calculation, as it has been involved in this kind of research since 2009.
 Eurostat developed a model calculating RME, RMI and RMC for the European Union as a whole.
 It also developed a country tool based on this model, which allows for an estimation of raw material equivalents for particular EU countries.
-This is the reason why, in 2018, Eurostat could include data entries on physical imports and exports in terms of RME into a questionnaire by which it collects data on material flows from EU countries.
-This part of the questionnaire, however, is voluntary for the time being.
-Details on the Eurostat RME project, material consumption in the EU in terms of RME and about the country tool can be found at https://ec.europa.eu/eurostat/statisticsexplained/index.php?title=Material flow accounts statistics - material_footprints#Accounting_for_trade_flows_in_terms_of_raw_materials_equivalents.
+This is the reason why Eurostat plans in next years to include data entries on physical imports and exports in terms of RME into a questionnaire by which it collects data on material flows from EU countries.
+Details on the Eurostat RME project, material consumption in the EU in terms of RME and about the country tool can be find at http://ec.europa.eu/eurostat/statistics-explained/index.php/Material_flow_accounts- flows in raw material equivalents.

 Calculation of raw material equivalents for the Czech Republic is carried out by Charles University Environment Centre in its research projects.
-The results show that raw material equivalents of imports and exports, respectively, are more than 3 times higher in the Czech Republic compared to the simple weight of imported/exported commodities.
-The largest part of raw material equivalents of imports was composed of metal ores in 2018 while raw material equivalents of exports were dominated by non-metallic minerals in this year.
-The second position was held by fossil fuels followed by non-metallic minerals for raw material equivalents of imports and by fossil fuels followed by metal ores for raw material equivalents of exports.
+The results show that raw material equivalents of imports and exports, respectively, are approx. 3 times higher in the Czech Republic compared to the simple weight of imported/exported commodities.
+The largest part of raw material equivalents of imports was composed of fossil fuels in 2016 while raw material equivalents of exports were dominated by non-metallic minerals in this year.
+The second position was held by metal ores closely followed by non-metallic minerals for raw material equivalents of imports and by fossil fuels followed by metal ores for raw material equivalents of exports.
 The smallest part of raw material equivalents of both imports and exports was composed of biomass.
-Due to increase in weight of raw material equivalents of imports compared to simple weight of imports RMI indicator was by more than 73% higher compared to DMI indicator.
-On the other hand RMC was only by about 10% higher compared to DMC, as similar increase in raw material equivalents of imports was cancelled out during the calculation of RMC.
+Due to increase in weight of raw material equivalents of imports compared to simple weight of imports RMI indicator was more than by 70% higher compared to DMI indicator.
+On the other hand RMC was only by about 10% higher compared to DMC, as similar increase in raw material equivalents of imports and exports was cancelled out during the calculation of RMC.